RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/setup.md

 - `npm run bootstrap` is not cross platform and cannot be executed on Windows (except on Windows 10 Bash)
 - `./scripts/bootstrap.sh` is not executable?
 Run the following command: `chmod +x ./scripts/bootstrap.sh`

-# Webpack build pipelines

-Webpack offers several services to simplify our workflow.

-## Webpack common configuration

-All webpack configurations inherits from the common configuration.

-- the main files of this REGARDS-frontend is `src/main.js`
-- webpack resolves dependencies inside web_modules folder and inside node_modules.
-- when a dependency is required by a package, webpack fallback to the node_modules of the frontend app
-- js, jsx, css, js, json, jpg, woff, ttf, eot, svg are handled by their corresponding handler
-- React is provided globally on all `jsx` files